haoxins/haoxins.github.io/archived/2021-cryptography-real-world.md

   - Because of this, the `IV` is the length of the block size (16 bytes for AES) and must be random and unpredictable.
+* To decrypt with the CBC mode of operation, reverse the operations.
+* As the `IV` is needed, it must be transmitted in clear text along with the ciphertext.

 ## Key exchanges